 This Christmas is complex and at times, uncomfortable.
 It’s awkward and sometimes bleak.
 But it is also sincere and celebratory, colorful and creative.

-This is the Christmas I capture in this first chapter of a photographic exploration of the biggest event on the American calendar.
+This is the Christmas I have grown to love during my 7 year photographic exploration of the biggest event on the American calendar.
 I grew up in a secular home and at times felt like a Christmas outsider, never connected to the holiday’s religious importance, or its more extreme cultural trappings.
 But in these photos, I become a Christmas insider, working to discover and reveal what holiday magic, or mania, compels so many to devote thousands of hours to hanging lights, to carving and painting figurines, to building miniature villages, to converting their homes, yards, garages and cars into monuments to merriness.

-Initially inspired by the absurdity of a 40-foot inflatable Santa who appeared to be guarding a tree lot, I have launched this survey of uniquely American Christmas traditions.
+Initially inspired by the absurdity of a four story inflatable Santa who appeared to be guarding a tree lot, I have launched this survey of uniquely American Christmas traditions.
 “Christmas in America” is an unvarnished examination of the ways people mark the holiday’s meaning.